-We have also established a great apes mailing list to facilitate the exchange information, to seek help and advice, and to keep in touch on issues related to great apes conservation and its links to poverty reduction.
-If you would like to join the mailing list, pleas email your request to firstname.lastname@example.org
+We have also established a great apes LinkedIn group to facilitate the exchange information, to seek help and advice, and to keep in touch on issues related to great apes conservation and its links to poverty reduction.

 PCLG great apes publications:

 Linking Conservation and Poverty Alleviation: The case of Great Apes

 Linking Conservation and Poverty Alleviation: A Discussion Paper on Good and Best Practice in the Case of Great Ape, PCLG Discussion paper no11, 2013

 The Poverty and Conservation Learning Group is an international network of organisations that promotes learning on the linkages between biodiversity conservation and poverty reduction.